 Students and practitioners often confuse the difference between market research and market analysis to be the same as the difference between primary research and secondary research.

-Market Research by its nature of being more closely associated with the customers is thought to be the same as primary research.
+Market Research, by its nature of being more closely associated with the customers, is thought to be the same as primary research.
 You would remember primary research is the method of collecting first-hand information by means of questionnaires, interviews or focus group discussions.

 At the same time, Market Analysis is often thought of to be the same as secondary research.
 This is because Market Analysis is perceived to be a passive study with the help of the available data.

 Primary and secondary research is by no means a parameter for the difference between Market Research and Market Analysis.

 Similarly, Market Analysis involves a lot of primary research i.e. first-hand information collection from the various stakeholders in the industry.

-In fact, in one of my experiences of doing a Market Analysis for a business process outsourcing company for its pharmacovigilance product, I had to eventually interact with the academicians and industry people involved in the pharmacovigilance automation process.
+In fact, here’s an example from my experience of doing a Market Analysis for a business process outsourcing company.
+For the Market Analysis for the pharmacovigilance market, I had to eventually interact with the academicians and industry people involved in the pharmacovigilance automation process.